Neuroling/SPINCO_SINEEG/ScienceCloud.md

 Note: You can add several ssh keys to a VM

 ## 2. Updates and upgrades
+> **IMPORTANT NOTE**
+It is the responsability the user to keep the VM up to date! some of the regular updates may be critical

 - `sudo apt update`
 - `sudo apt upgrade`
 - Critical updates will be regular.
 This process will have to be done regularly when working on the VM.
 It needs maintainance  constant `sudo unattended-upgrade`